Welcome

 What do you deal with?

-I take each individual as a unique person and whilst I have some experience in specific life experiences, I am open in principle to working with all things you might have been through or be going through.
+I take each individual as a unique person and whilst I have some experience in particular life experiences, I am open to working with all things you have been through or are going through.

 How long?